Trump talked tersely with leaders of Mexico, Australia

 WASHINGTON — Transcripts of President Donald Trump's conversations with the leaders of Mexico and Australia in January offer new details on how the president parried with the leaders over the politics of the border wall and refugee policy — with random asides on such subjects as drug abuse in New Hampshire.

 The president's exchanges with Mexican President Enrique Pena Nieto and Australian Prime Minister Malcolm Turnbull just a week after the inauguration were widely reported upon at the time.
 But transcripts published Friday by The Washington Post offer new detail on the new president's blunt exchanges with the U.S. allies.
-Two Republicans, Sens.
-Lindsey Graham of South Carolina and Bob Corker of Tennessee, said the release of the transcripts is a disservice to Trump.
+The White House said Thursday that the release of the transcripts is a disservice to Trump.

+"I'm not going to comment on leaked calls," White House spokeswoman Lindsay Walters said.
+"It's a national security matter when phone call transcripts are being leaked out.
+It prevents the president from being able to do what he does best, negotiate with foreign leaders."

 In his conversation with Pena Nieto, Trump urges the Mexican president to stop saying his country won't pay for the wall along the southern U.S. border, and the two agree to stop talking about the subject in public.